Bely, Tver Oblast

-Bely (Бе́лый) is a town and the administrative center of Belsky District in Tver Oblast, Russia, located on the Obsha River.
+Bely (Бе́лый) is a town and the administrative center of Belsky District in Tver Oblast, Russia.
+It is located on the Obsha River.
 Population: 6,900 (1897).

 History

 The name of the town means "white" in Russian, although it is unknown how or why this name originated.
 The fortress of Bely is first mentioned in a chronicle in 1350, since it was conquered by the Grand Duchy of Lithuania.
 It was located on the border between Lithuanian and Russian lands, and intermittently changed affiliation between Lithuania (later Poland) and the Grand Duchy of Moscow.
 In the 15th century, it became the seat of the Belsky branch of the ruling House of Gediminas.
 The town was overrun by the Grand Duchy of Moscow in 1503.
 Three years later, Muscovites built a formidable castle, which the Lithuanians laid a siege to in 1508.
 The town was again subordinated to the Polish–Lithuanian Commonwealth between 1618 and 1654, after which it finally went under Moscow.

 In the course of the administrative reform carried out in 1708 by Peter the Great, Bely became the center of Belsky Uyezd of Smolensk Governorate and remained there until 1929, with the exception of the brief periods between 1713 and 1726, when it belonged to Riga Governorate, and between 1775 and 1796, when Smolensk Governorate was transformed into Smolensk Viceroyalty.

 On 12 July 1929, governorates and uyezds were abolished, and Belsky District with the administrative center in the Bely was established.
 It belonged to Rzhev Okrug of Western Oblast.
-On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
+On August 1, 1930, the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On 29 January 1935 Kalinin Oblast was established, and Belsky District was transferred to Kalinin Oblast.
-During World War II, in 1941—1943, the district was occupied by German troops, and Bely was severely damaged.
+During World War II, in 1941–1943, the district was occupied by German troops, and Bely was severely damaged.
 On August 22, 1944, the district was transferred to newly established Velikiye Luki Oblast.
 On October 2, 1957, Velikiye Luki Oblast was abolished, and Belsky District was transferred back to Kalinin Oblast.
 On February 13, 1963 the district was abolished and merged into Nelidovsky District; on November 3, 1965 it was re-established.
 In 1990, Kalinin Oblast was renamed Tver Oblast.